Admission to the Physician Assistant Program

 • We will begin interviews in late August to September and review applications on a rolling basis until the cohort is filled

 There is no minimum GPA required for consideration by the DelVal PA Program and admissions are “test-optional.”
-Most successful applicants will have a minimum GPA of 3.0 (overall and, in science).
-GRE, MCAT, PA-CAT, or other standardized test scores will be considered if submitted as part of a holistic application review.
+Most successful applicants will have a minimum GPA of 3.0 (overall and, in science, though alternate GPAs such as pre-requisite, post-baccalaureate, junior-senior year, and/or graduate GPAs will be considered as part of holistic application review).
+GRE, MCAT, PA-CAT, or other standardized test scores will also be considered if submitted as part of the holistic review process.
 There is also no minimum requirement for prior health care or patient care experience, though most successful applicants will have at least 200 hours of direct patient care.
 Shadowing, volunteering, and other forms of service are encouraged.

 How to Apply to the Physician Assistant Program